openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 events_delivered

-> **Transmitter-Supplied**, An array of URIs which is the intersection of "events_supported" and "events_requested".
+> **Transmitter-Supplied**, An array of URIs identifying the set of events which is the intersection of "events_supported" and "events_requested".
+A transmitter MAY decide to deliver only a subset of events represented by this intersection.
 These events MAY be delivered over the Event Stream.
 A Receiver MUST rely on the values received in this field to understand which event types it can expect from the Transmitter.

 delivery